AAFC-Bioinfo-AAC/metagenomics-snakemake/README.md

   ```

   **Note:** the files after loading and annotating card must be called `card.json` and `card_reference.fasta`
+- **KEGG** The functional pathway analysis requires the [KEGG database](https://www.genome.jp/kegg/).
+Below are the files required for the analysis:

+  - DIAMOND formatted KEGG protein database: `prokaryotes.pep.dmnd`
+    - Instructiond for creating the `prokaryotes.pep.dmnd` are avalible on [DIAMOND github wiki](https://github.com/bbuchfink/diamond/wiki).
+    - Here the database was created with the KEGG protein sequnce database for prokaryotic orginisms.

+    ```bash
+    zcat "prokaryotes.pep" | diamond makedb --in - -d "prokaryotes.pep" --threads 20
+    ```
+  - KEGG Orthology assignments of genes `ko_genes.list`
+  - KEGG Orthology assignments of pathways `ko_pathway.list`

 ### Setup Instructions

 #### 1. Installation

 Clone the repository into the directory where you want to run the metagenomics Snakemake pipeline.
 **Note:** This location must be on an HPC (High Performance Computing) cluster with access to a high-memory node (at least 600 GB RAM) and sufficient storage for all metagenomics analyses.

 ```bash
 cd /path/to/code/directory
 git clone <repository-url>
 ```

 #### 2. SLURM Profile

 ##### 2.1.
 SLURM Profile Directory Structure

 ```
 metatranscriptomics_pipeline/
 ├── Workflow/